alphagov/design-patterns/example/index.md

         </p>

         <p>
-          The <code>main.scss</code> file has a dependancy on the GOV.UK front end toolkit.
+          The style guide helper files have a dependancy on the GOV.UK front end toolkit.
         </p>

         <p>